y-stack/y-stack.github.io/_posts/2019-12-04-developing-on-kubernetes-locally-with-k3s.md

 categories:
 ---

-Once you got used to near-instant tab completions of pod names with kubectl, you'd rather paintstakingly set up kubernetes on your laptop than develop on a managed remote cluster.
+Once you get used to `kubectl` tab completions of pod names that are almost as fast as local paths, you'll want to run kubernetes on your laptop rathern than develop on a managed remote cluster.

-This talk will demo a quite bearable "inner development loop" using Skaffold and a local image registry running on k3s.
+This talk will demo a basic "inner development loop" using Docker builds and a local image registry running on k3s.

+## What I've been looking for

+1. A sample app, "inner loop" example
+   -
+2. `kubectl logs myapp-` _press tab_
+3. Minimal fan noise

+Critera 3 is not only the reason to look for a lightweight Kubernetes setup, it's also the reason I'm running Mac.
+I'd prefer to run Ubuntu but I don't have time to find the right hardware.

 ## Our evaluation criterias